Extenuating circumstances (EC) and personal matters that may impact your learning

 Student B has been in bed with flu for ten days.
 He sees his GP who gives him a medical certificate confirming that he was unfit to work/study for that period of time.

-Five days after his recovery the student is due to submit an assessment.
+Seven calendar days after his recovery the student is due to submit an assessment.
 He has not been able to work on the assessment while ill, although he had completed more than half the work up until the point of becoming ill.
-The student thinks he could finish the work if he had just a little bit more time and therefore submits an EC form requesting an extension up to five working days after the deadline.
+The student thinks he could finish the work if he had just a little bit more time and therefore submits an EC form requesting an extension up to seven calendar days after the deadline.

 The student hands in the work three days after the deadline date.
 His EC submission for an extension is approved because he has medical evidence that confirms the dates of the illness.
 Therefore the student’s work is accepted as being on time and does not receive a late penalty mark deduction.